Average Lifespan of a Duck by Breed

 PHOTO: Ancapron/Flickr

-The life span of a duck varies by the breed.
+On average, ducks can live anywhere from 5 to 15 years.
 Ducks are not as long-lived as geese.
-The average life span of a domestic duck is 10 years or less.
-As a general rule, the largest breeds of duck have the shortest life span.
+The average lifespan of a domestic duck is 10 years or less.
+As a general rule, the largest breeds of duck have the shortest lifespan.
 Seldom do they live beyond five to seven years of age.

-The actual useful life span such as an exhibition Pekin might be only three years.
+The actual useful lifespan span of a Pekin as an exhibition duck might be only three years.
 “Useful life” is determined by the length of time it’s useful as a breeder.

-The average life span considered a medium or light duck (Cayugas, Blue Swedish, Runners) might exceed that of largest duck by two or three years.
+The average lifespan for a medium or light duck (Cayugas, Blue Swedish, Runners) might exceed that of the largest duck by two or three years.

 Subscribe now